nathanfletch/pizza-parlor/README.md

 After: myPizza.size:"M"
 Expected Output: no return value

-Test: "It should recalculate the cost property of the pizza based on the new size"
+Test: "It should assign the scaledCost property of the pizza based on the new size"
 Before: myPizza.size:"L"
-myPizza.cost:10
+myPizza.costOfLarge:10
 Code: myPizza.setSize("M")
 After: myPizza.size:"M"
-myPizza.cost:7
+myPizza.scaledCost:7
 Expected Output: no return value